Miitto/cpp-book/src/pages/basics/arrays.md

 // Accessing the third element int thirdElement = numbers[2]; // thirdElement = 3

+// Attempting to access an element outside the bounds of the array int invalidElement = numbers[5]; // This will cause undefined behavior, and likely a crash
 ```

-C++ will allow you to access elements outside the bounds of the array, but this can lead to undefined behavior (probably a crash).
+C++ will allow you to access elements outside the bounds of the array, but this can lead to undefined behavior.
 It is important to ensure that you are accessing valid indices when working with arrays.

 ## Modifying Elements of an Array